-Here is the several steps to solve the equation: First, we separate the given equation based on the points at which $f$ has a jump discontinuity.
-Next, by Proposition \ref{Prop: continuity of specular derivatives weak version}, the separated equations are first order linear ODE with classical derivatives can be solved as usual.
-Third, the solutions are matched so that $u$ is continuous at which $f$ has a jump discontinuity by finding proper constants.
+Here are the steps to solve the equation: First, we separate the given equation based on the points at which $f$ has a jump discontinuity.
+Next, by Proposition \ref{Prop: continuity of specular derivatives weak version}, the separated first-order linear ODEs with classical derivatives can be solved as usual.
+Third, by choosing appropriate constants, we match the solutions so that $u$ is continuous at the points where $f$ has a jump discontinuity.
 Finally, the singular set of $f$ can be found by applying Proposition \ref{Prop : Calculating spd} or Lemma \ref{Lmm : average of angle}.

 \begin{example} Let $f:\mathbb{R} \to \mathbb{R}$ be the function defined by

 Consider the first order linear ODE with specular derivatives:

 for $x \in \mathbb{R}$.
 We want to obtain the solution $u$ and the value $f(0)$.